Accommodation Package and Facilities

 If a termly payment plan is selected, the balance is then collected in three equal instalments on these dates:

 A payment plan can be set up on any debit or credit card, with the exception of American Express.

-To ensure a bursary award is applied against the first installment, bursary applications for accommodation must be submitted (including all evidence required) by 31 July 2021.
+To ensure a bursary award is applied against the first instalment, bursary applications for accommodation must be submitted (including all evidence required) by 31 July.
 If the bursary has not been awarded the full amount will be due and the bursary award amount will be adjusted when a satisfactory bursary application is completed.

-A 2-week cooling off period is given in September where a student may move out and will only be charged for the time before moving out.
-After the cooling off period 6 weeks (term time) notice is required, from the day that notice is given a further six weeks is payable, excluding Christmas and Easter holidays.
+A two-week cooling off period is given in September where a student may move out and will only be charged the £200 non-refundable deposit payment.
+After the cooling off period 6 weeks (term time) notice is required, and from the day that notice is given a further six weeks is payable, excluding Christmas and Easter holidays.

-2021/22 accommodation fees must be paid in full before the close of term 18th June 2022 as any outstanding debts may affect the ability to enroll as a returning student or graduate the course.
+Accommodation fees must be paid in full before the close of the summer term in June, as any outstanding debts may affect the ability to enrol as a returning student or graduate from the course.